Christian Palestinian Aramaic: History

+CPA emerged as a written language in Melkite Christian communities in the Byzantine provinces of Palaestina Prima, Palaestina Secunda, and Arabia Petraea (Palaestina Salutaris) around the fifth century, and possibly in the fourth.
+It existed as a vernacular prior to being written, alongside several other related Western Aramaic dialects, part of a continuum of Late Antiquity Aramaic, used from Palestine to Mesopotamia for daily speech in the region.

+It appears to have developed as a written form to convey religious ideas and texts that were more transcribed in Greek (and Syriac) to the common people in the language of their daily life, so it could be more accessible to them.
+Its emergence coincides with the increasing Christianization of Arabic-speaking populations in the fourth and fifth centuries, in the Negev (such as the Nabataeans), and particularly in the Northern Jordanian highlands, where this was accompanied by a sedentarization process.
+The intermingling between these Arabic-speaking and Aramaic-speaking Christianized populations and the lack of widespread fluency in Greek spawned the need for a popular literary form to bring the liturgy to the people.

 CPA is preserved in inscriptions, manuscripts, mostly palimpsests in the early period, and amulets.
 The history of CPA writing can be divided into three periods: early (5th–7th/8th centuries), middle (8th–9th) and late (10th–13th).
 The existence of a middle period has only recently been suggested.

 Only inscriptions, fragmentary manuscripts and the underwriting of palimpsests survive from the early period.
 Of the inscriptions, only one can be dated with any precision.
 The fragments are both Biblical and Patristic.
 The oldest complete (non-fragmentary) manuscript dates to 1030.
 All the complete manuscripts are liturgical in nature.

-CPA declined as a spoken language because of persecution and gradual Arabization following the early Muslim conquests.
-From the tenth century onwards it was mainly a liturgical language in the Melkite churches; the Melkite community mostly spoke Arabic.
+CPA declined as a spoken language because of a gradual language shift and increased Arabization following the early Muslim conquests.
+Its use as a spoken language, among many other Western Aramaic dialects, was in a diglossic context, whereby it was the vernacular used, with Greek employed primarily for writing, and the vernacular gradually gave way to the continuum of Levantine Arabic dialects.
+From the tenth century onwards it was mainly a liturgical language in the Melkite churches, with the Melkite community mostly speaking Arabic.
 Even as a written language, it went extinct around the fourteenth century and was only identified or rediscovered as a distinct variety of Aramaic in the nineteenth century.